doubotis/StaticMap/README.md

 Instantiate a `StaticMap` object, and pass the width and height of the wanted final image as parameters.
 From this object you can set the location and zoom.
-Create a `TMSMapType` to set the basemap provider source, then add it to the list of layers of the `MapPicture`.
+Create a `TMSMapType` to set the basemap provider source, then add it to the list of layers of the `StaticMap`.
 Finally, tell the library to draw the image into a file or into an output stream.

 Here's the final example: